sabnzbd/sabnzbd.github.io/wiki/advanced/direct-write.md

 title: Direct Write
 ---

 Direct Write is SABnzbd's optimized way of assembling files.
-SABnzbd keeps articles in the Article Cache as long as possible and then writes larger contiguous chunks into the final file at the correct positions.
+SABnzbd keeps articles in the Article Cache until it can write larger chunks to the final file at the correct positions, preferring contiguous writes when possible but not requiring them.

 This can significantly reduce disk I/O and CPU overhead on fast local storage, but it has a few important requirements and limitations.